 * Young Eagles are aviation’s future, so they’ll want a Stick Grip with all the buttons, too.
 You just don’t arm it using the Co-Pilot Isolate Switch so you can trip the ground wires to isolate the co-pilot Stick Grip.
 See ‘Pricing’ to buy the switch.

 This may help / think of it this way — you’re taking your hotty trophy wife, or girl friend, out to a real swanky place.
 She’s dressed to kill in a strapless evening gown with the girls popping out and with a full length slit up her right leg ( like Jessica Rabbit ), but she hasn’t shaved her right half of her body for over a year — do you still want to take her out for all to see ?!?
-Sooo, do you want a Fighter Style Stick Grip for the co-pilot Stick Grip in your Pride and Joy that you’ve spent years building and thou$and$ for all to see, or are you just going to throw a POS over / back there after reading the above ???
+Sooo, do you want a Fighter Style Stick Grip for the co-pilot Stick Grip in your Pride and Joy that you’ve dreamed about building all you life, that you’ve spent years building and thou$and$, for all to see, or are you just going to throw a POS over / back there after reading the above ?!?

 So, YES, ALL 2+ seat aircraft should have matching Stick Grips !
-Also, the cockpit looks MUCH better to have a matching set of Stick Grips rather than a POS on the co-pilot side, and is a marketing tool if you ever sell your aircraft ( your aircraft will look like a finished product ) !!!
+Also, the cockpit looks MUCH better to have a matching set of Stick Grips rather than a POS on the co-pilot side / back there, and is a marketing tool if you ever sell your aircraft ( your aircraft will look like a finished product ) !!!

 And again, like it says at the beginning of my Stick Grip pages — You’ve spent years and thou$and$ on your dream machine !
 Do you imagine flying your Pride and Joy with a Military Style Stick Grip ( from either seat ), or with other attempts at making a stick grip, such as using just a soft bike grip, ski pole handle or dowel rod that you stuck a couple of cheap switches in, which would be labor intensive to make and wire at best, that turn ON ( make contact ) if you bump them 1/200th of an inch ( our Stick Grip switches WILL NOT do this — ONLY ones that won’t! ), and that the only way to mount it is to glue it on ( then always wondering not if, but when, it will come off ) ?!?